gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ```

 Now, every time we want to access a function from `geopandas`, we need to
 type "`gpd.`" before the function's name.
-However sometimes we rather import
+However, sometimes we want to only import
-only parts of a library.
+ parts of a library.
 For example, we might only want to use one function.
 In this case, it might be cleaner and more efficient to bring the function
 itself only: